 This folklore dates back to farmers using this to predict how to prepare their crops for the rest of the year.
 It is still used today, especially by farmers in Mexico.
 This tradition extends throughout the entire month.

+The weather that occurs over the first 12 days of the new year will represent the weather you can expect for each month.
 Not only do they look at the first 12 days, but every day through the rest of the month.
 It gets a little complicated, so stick with me.

 Starting off, January 1st-12th follow the months in chronological order: January, February, March….November, December.
 January 13th-24th follows the months in descending order: December, November, October,…February, January.
 Okay…that makes sense, right?